learnk8s/learnk8s.io/src/custom-authentication/content.md

 kubeadm init --config kubeadm-config.yaml
 ```

-_After this command completes, you're done — you don't need to run any further kubeadm commands, since you're creating only a single-node cluster._
+_After this command completes, you're done — you don't need to run any further kubeadm commands since you're creating only a single-node cluster._

 However, you have to do some final adjustments to your cluster.

 To do so, you will use the default kubeconfig file `/etc/kubernetes/admin.conf` that kubeadm automatically created.

 First, since your master node acts at the same time as a worker node, you have to remove the `NoSchedule` [taint](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) to allow workload Pods to be scheduled to it: